Get Help from Bob Vila

-When faced with a clogged garbage disposal, most people would agree the easiest solution is to simply call a plumber.
+When faced with the conundrum of how to unclog a garbage disposal, most people would agree the easiest solution is to simply call a plumber.
 However, the easiest choice may not always be the fastest or most cost-effective solution.
 So, why not try your hand at fixing the problem with a few simple home remedies before calling in the professionals?
 If successful, handy homeowners could save time and money, while gaining valuable DIY experience—and confidence for future repairs—at the same time.

 MATERIALS AND TOOLS